The Journey Toward Sustainable Art

 Sustainability on Many Levels

-• Issuance of income reports
+• Equal opportunities officer and income reports

 • Modernization of climate control systems

-• Conversion of all lighting elements to energy-efficient LEDs
+• Conversion to energy-efficient LED lighting

 Claude Monet | The Water Lilly Pond, 1917–1919 | ALBERTINA Museum, Vienna – Batliner Collection